 Another key tenant of marketing: Do what works, stop doing what doesn’t.

-Marketing is testing and optimizing.
+Advanced marketing is testing and optimizing.
 You try something, you measure the result, you make adjustments (if needed), and you try again.
 Repeat until embraced by the chilled arms of death.

 One of the biggest and most common marketing mistakes made by authors is sticking to something that isn’t working.
 There are a number of reasons why an author might do this—maybe they invested quite a bit of time or money into something, and they’d hate for it to be wasted.
 Or maybe this trick worked once, and really well, so they’re chasing that success again despite the world having moved on.
 Or maybe they just don’t know what else to do, and this approach seemed feasible.